Sunday, September 14, 2025

 The Field Bazaar: A Sherlock Holmes Pastiche.
 Summit, NJ: The Pamphlet House, 1947.
 15 p.
 Includes an introduction by Edgar W. Smith.
 Limited to 250 copies.
 This is a beautiful slim volume.
 It is published by Smith's 'Pamphlet House'.

 Smith, Edgar W. ed.
 A BakerStreet Four-Wheeler: Sixteen Pieces of Sherlockiana.
 [Maplewood, NJ, and New York: The Pamphlet House, 1944] 77 p.
-I do not have this!
+Many thanks to Jens Byskov Jensen BSI for sharing the image of this book.

 Smith, Edgar W. A Baker Street Quartette: Four Sherlockian Tales in Verse.
 New York: The Baker Street Irregulars.
 [1950] 44 p. illus.
 Limited to 221 numbered copies.
 This was 'printed at the Thorneycroft Press of Summit, NJ'.
 My copy is signed by Smith, but not numbered.